From Pius Parsch Vol. III pp 226:

-Join the Canons Regular of St. John Cantius in observing the Ember Days of Pentecost.
-Wednesday, June 8th, Friday, June 10th, and Saturday, June 11th, we will observe fasting and abstinence in accordance with traditions.
-Ember Wednesday Mass will be celebrated that night at 7:30 PM.
+Join the Canons Regular of St. John Cantius in observing the Ember Days of Lent.
+Wednesday, March 1st, Friday, March 3rd and Saturday, March 4th, we will observe fasting and abstinence in accordance with traditions.
+Ember Wednesday Mass will be celebrated Wednesday night at 7:30 PM.

 What Are They?

 The Ember Days are four series of Wednesdays, Fridays, and Saturdays which correspond to the natural seasons of the year.
 Autumn brings the September, or Michaelmas, Embertide; winter, the Advent Embertide; Spring, the Lenten Embertide; and in summer, the Whit Embertide (named after Whitsunday, the Feast of Pentecost).